soulellis/queer.archive.work/README.md

 Best practices:

-* Photography: ask for permission
+* Photography in the space: ask for permission
 * Clean up your mess
+* Take care when handling materials in the QAW library
 * Respect the other residents at Rooms & Works
 * Assume that people are trying to be helpful
 * Be safe